Quantum entanglement in the triangle network

 Consider a target pure state $\ket{\psi}$ (typically not in $\bigtriangleup_C$).
 Define the linear operator $W=\mu^2 \mathds{1}-\ketbra{\psi}$, where $\mu$ denotes the largest overlap between $\ket{\psi}$ and any state in $\bigtriangleup_I$.
 The challenge is now to estimate $\mu$, i.e., to find the maximal overlap between $\ket{\psi}$ and any $\rho \in \bigtriangleup_C$.
 For this, it is sufficient to consider pure states in Eq.~\eqref{eqn:triangle_ind}, namely, $\ket{\varphi}=(U_{A}\otimes U_{B} \otimes U_{C} )\ket{\alpha}\otimes\ket{\beta}\otimes\ket{\gamma}$.
 In order to compute

 we perform a see-saw numerical optimization procedure.
-We start with random states $\ket{\alpha}$, $\ket{\beta}$, and $\ket{\gamma}$ and random unitaries $U_{A}$, $U_{B}$, and $U_{C}$.
-Then we optimize over each state and each unitary one by one, while keeping everything else fixed (see Appendix~\hyperref[app:algo]{B} for details of the algorithm as well as analytical upper bounds on the overlap).
+We start with random states $\ket{\alpha}$, $\ket{\beta}$, and $\ket{\gamma}$ and random unitaries $U_{A}$, $U_{B}$, and $U_{C}$, where the dimension $d$ of the sources is chosen large enough so that the state $\ket{\psi}$ can be embedded into the space of local dimension $d^2$.
+Then we optimize over each state and each unitary one by one, while keeping everything else fixed (see Appendix Sec.~II for details of the algorithm as well as analytical upper bounds on the overlap).
 Although we are not guaranteed to find the global maximum, we found that in practice the method works well for low dimensions.
 In Table~\ref{tab:fidelities} we give results for some states of interest.